flovv/flovv.github.io/_posts/2026-02-04-targeting-break-even.md

 ---

-## Short practial advise on media targeting decisions:
+## Short practical advise on media targeting decisions:

 1. Calculate the "Break-Even Multiplier" Before Spending Instead of asking if a targeting segment will perform better than a broad audience, calculate exactly how much better it needs to be to justify its cost.
 This "Break-Even Lift" accounts for higher CPMs, data costs, and reduced reach.
 If a segment requires a 150% performance lift to break even, and your historical best is 20%, that segment is a mathematical non-starter.